Timoh97/Al-InstaClone/README.md

 ## REQUIRED FEATURES

 Instagram is a simple photo web application to showcase beautiful pictures and designs.
-Users get to view photos updated by other users.
-They can also click on a photo and view more details about it.
-Users can also leave comments based on selected images.
+Users can create profiles,upload their pictures and get to comment and like other pictures.

 ## DESIGN
 Our design practice offers a full range of services including brand strategy, interaction and visual design and user experience testing.